GhostwheeI/SteamLibraryUpdater/README.md

 3. **Follow the installation prompts**
    - Choose whether to allow updates during gaming (default: No)
    - Choose whether to automatically download SteamCMD (recommended: Yes)
+   - Installed games are auto-detected and added to monitoring
    - The installer will set up everything automatically

 ### What Gets Installed